solidfire/PowerShell/docs/docker/README.md

 Using a terminal, pull and run the latest SolidFire PowerShell image from our public Docker repo with this command:

-    docker run -it -v $(pwd):/scripts --rm netapp/solidfire-powershell
+    docker run -it netapp/solidfire-powershell

-This will download that SolidFire Docker image, start a new container, and enter it in a bash shell from your terminal.
-Once there, run the command:
+Or, run it with a mounted volume so you can access local scripts.

-    powershell
+    docker run -it -v $(pwd):/scripts netapp/solidfire-powershell

-Then you will be in a PowerShell shell with the SolidFire module loaded and ready.
+This will download that SolidFire Docker image, start a new container, and open a PowerShell shell from your terminal with the SolidFire module loaded and ready.

 **NOTE:** Any scripts in your host's pwd* will be available at `/scripts` once you are in the PowerShell shell.

-*Present Working Directory
+*`Present Working Directory`

 **ProTip:**
 You can change the mounted directory for `/scripts` by modifying the left side of the ':'.
 Use " " when a space exists in the path.